 The train calls out to the station and you need to leave the train and change the platforms.
 It might take 5 minutes for the connecting train to arrive but everything runs fairly smooth.

-Reserved seating on the train to Český Krumlov
+Reserved seating for the Cesky Krumlov train

 I thought it was a bit extreme to reserve seats on this train to the tourist village in the south, but it was at no extra charge and it turned out to be necessary.

-You can reserve seats on the stretch Prague to Český Krumlov if you take the direct train and on the stretch from Prague to České Budějovice.
-It is not possible to reserve seats on the train between České Budějovice and Český Krumlov.
+You can reserve seats on the stretch Prague to Cesky Krumlov if you take the direct train and on the stretch from Prague to České Budějovice.
+It is not possible to reserve seats on the train between České Budějovice and Cesky Krumlov.

 TIP: Make sure to make seat reservation providing the right details and bring your passport or ID.
 The train conductor does check and asks for your passport.

-Arrive at the train station of Český Krumlov
+Arrive at the Cesky Krumlov train station

-It took me maybe 10 minutes to walk from Český Krumlov train station to the town and castle of Český Krumlov.
+It took me maybe 10 minutes to walk from Cesky Krumlov train station to the town and castle of Cesky Krumlov.

 Prices for a day trip from Prague by train